bbauska/W3Cx-1of5-CSS.0x/modules/module1.md

         color: blue;
         font-family:Helvetica;
       }
+```

 ... and here is the "output":
-```

-<h4>Blue Helvetica text "Hello Beautiful World" in a browser window</h4>
+Blue Helvetica text "Hello Beautiful World" in a browser window

 <h2>Module 1: Getting started with CSS   1.4 Project - your first CSS   Comments</h2>